jareelireri-ops/Imani360/README.md

 ### For Church Members

-- Open the application in your web browser.
+- Open the application via any gadget and access any features needed.
-- Navigate through the **Home** screen to view:
-  - Notices and announcements
-  - Church events
-- Use the **Giving** section to view payment instructions and submit tithes or offerings.
-- Submit prayer requests via the **Prayer** screen, either anonymously or with your identity visible.

 ### For Administrators